Author: Katarzyna Litak, M.D.

-MS Batory was a famous Polish ocean liner launched in Gdynia in 1936.
-She was named after Stefan Batory, one of the Kings of Poland in the sixteenth century.
-Batory was an iconic ship designed by leading Polish artists of the time that became a symbol of Polish emigration.
+MS Batory, a renowned Polish ocean liner, was launched in Gdynia in 1936.
+The ship derived its name from Stefan Batory,, one of Poland's influential kings from the sixteenth century.
+Designed by leading Polish artists of the time, Batory became an iconic vessel that symbolized Polish emigration.

-During World War II, Batory became a warship and participated in the "Norway Campagin.”
-She also transported 480 British children to the safety of Australia.
-After the war, she again served as a transatlantic liner.
-During the Cold War, the American government closed the NJ ports to Batory after finding some spies aboard the ship.
-In 1957, the ship was allowed to return to North America, this time to Canada, where she transported thousands of Polish emigrants.
-In 1969, Batory retired after 33 years of continuous service.
-In 1971, she sailed for the last time to Hong Kong to be cut up and sold as scrap metal.
-In her lifetime, she made more than 200 ocean crossings and carried over 270 000 passengers.
-The legend of this iconic ship lives on.
+During World War II, Batory underwent a transformation into a warship and played a significant role in the "Norway Campaign."
+Additionally, she became instrumental in transporting 480 British children to the safety of Australia.
+Following the war, Batory resumed her service as a transatlantic liner.
+However, during the Cold War, the American government closed the ports of New Jersey to Batory after discovering spies aboard the ship.
+In 1957, the ship was allowed to return to North America, this time to Canada, where she facilitated the transport of thousands of Polish emigrants.
+After 33 years of continuous service, Batory retired in 1969.
+In 1971, she embarked on her final journey to Hong Kong, where she was dismantled and sold as scrap metal.
+Throughout her lifetime, Batory completed over 200 ocean crossings and carried more than 270,000 passengers.
+The legend of this iconic ship continues to endure.

 In 2019, the book "Marsz, Marsz Batory" by Barbara Caillot and Aleksandra Karkowska was published.
 It features a Polish-language account supplemented with a brief English synopsis.
 The authors embarked on a quest to trace passengers and crew members in Poland and North America.
 They conducted oral history interviews with approximately 40 passengers and ten crew members, with the oldest interviewees being 99 years old.
 Through their meticulous research and firsthand accounts, Caillot and Karkowska preserve the memories and legacy of MS Batory, ensuring that the story of this remarkable ship lives on.